 Functional Exercise

 "Functional Exercises" are exercises that help you move and feel better in everyday life.
-These exercises often mimic the ways you move outside of the gym, and they typically use large muscle groups throughout the body to complete them.
+They often mimic the ways you move outside of the gym and typically use large muscle groups throughout the body to complete them.

 Example: Functional exercises are typically movements like walking, pushing, pulling, bending, squatting, lunging, and core.